The Essential Guide to Bullying Statistics 2014 and recent bullying percentages.

 Other locations that school student were bullied were 19.5% of the time the gym or PE class, the bathroom 12.2%, and the playground or recess 6.2 % ..
 This study shows that bullying occurs in many locations where children gather to study, play, or hang out.
 Only between 20 to 30 percent of students that are bullied tell an adult or teacher about the incident.

-Regular bullying and cyber bullying are believed to be linked to violence among youth, suicide and even murder.
+Regular bullying and cyber bullying in schools and elsewhere are believed to be linked to violence among youth, suicide and even murder.
 Over 77 percent of students have been bullied verbally, mentally, and physically.
 Each day about 160,000 students miss school because of bullying or because of their fear of being bullied.
 The sad fact is that every 7 minutes a child is bullied on the playground.
 Adult intervention is often 4%, peer or classmate intervention is 11%, and no intervention is 85%.
 This means that is more common for these incidents to be ignored.

 In a report about indicators of school crime and safety, the Bureau of Justice School Bullying and Cyber Bullying reports that bullying often leads to violence.
 About 87 percent of students say school shootings are motivated by the desire to get back at those who have hurt them.
 About 86 percent in this study cite bullying as the reason that kids turn to lethal violence.
 Some students believe that experiencing physical or emotional abuse at home can lead to similar behavior at school.
 About 61 percent linked school shootings with the perpetrator being physically abused at home.
 These are some of the statistics from their study.